kubermatic/docs/content/kubeone/master/guides/credentials/_index.md

 ### registriesAuth

 When using [containerd as container runtime][migrating-to-containerd] it's possible to define configurations per registry.
-This can be useful if for example you want to use private registries, local mirrors or your own Docker Hub account to increase pull limits.
+This can be useful if you want to use private registries, local mirrors or your own Docker Hub account to increase pull limits.

 See the [ContainerRuntimeContainerd reference][containerruntime-containerd] for configuration options.